tunib-ai/oslo/docs/source/tutorials/tensor_model_parallelism.md

 ```

 ## 2. Training
-How to use the model parallelism for training?
+How to use the tensor model parallelism for training?

 ### 2.1.
 Initialize some variables
 ```python